jfrog/project-examples/jenkins-examples/pipeline-examples/README.md

 * The [exclude-patterns-upload-example](scripted-examples/exclude-patterns-upload-example) demonstrates how to exclude certain files while uploading.
 * The [maven-container-example](scripted-examples/maven-container-example) demonstrates how to run Maven in a Docker container.
 * The [gradle-container-example](scripted-examples/gradle-container-example) demonstrates how to run Gradle in a Docker container.
+* The [npm-example](scripted-examples/npm-example) resolves dependencies, deploys artifacts and publishes build-info to Artifactory for a npm build.

 #### Declarative pipeline examples:
 * The [props-example](declarative-examples/props-example) downloads and uploads files to Artifactory with properties.
 The props-example also uses a placeholder when uploading.